groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 TYPO3 CMS, as it provides the hierarchical page structure into which all other TYPO3 CMS managed records are positioned.

-Standard pages are quite litterally web site pages in the frontend.
+Standard pages are quite literally web site pages in the frontend.
 But they can also be storage spaces in the backend, very much like folders on a hard disk.
 For any record, the "pid" field contains a reference to the page where that record is stored.
 For pages,